Hani walked beside me without speaking, steps light, her mid-cut dark hair falling over her shoulders.

 Starlight calls you back.

 A haiku.
-It landed too personal, like whoever wrote it tracked my every move.
-I stuffed it in my pocket, the riddle weighing me down as the school stirred.
+It felt too personal, like whoever wrote it had been tracking my every move.
+I stuffed it in my pocket, the riddle weighing on me as the school began to stir.

-Who sent this envelope, and why do they I feel they know me so well?
+Who sent this envelope?
+And why did I feel like they knew me so well?